-While we used to believe that pain originated within the tissues of our body, we now understand that pain does not exist until the brain determines it does.
+We used to believe that pain originated within the tissues of our body.
+We now understand that pain does not exist until the brain determines it does.
 The brain uses a virtual "road map" to direct an output of pain to tissues that it suspects may be in danger.
-This process acts as a means of communication between the brain and the tissues of the body, to serve as a defense against possible injury or disease.
+This process is a means of communication between the brain and the tissues of the body, and serves as a defense against possible injury or disease.

 2. The degree of injury does not always equal the degree of pain.

 Research has demonstrated that we all experience pain in individual ways.
-While some of us experience major injuries with little pain, others experience minor injuries with a lot of pain (think of a paper cut).
+While some of us can experience a major injury with little pain, others have a minor injury with a lot of pain (think of a paper cut).

 3. Despite what diagnostic imaging (MRIs, x-rays, CT scans) shows us, the finding(s) may not be the cause of your pain.

-A study performed on individuals 60 years or older who had no symptoms of low back pain found that 36% had a herniated disc, 21% had spinal stenosis, and more than 90% had a degenerated or bulging disc, upon diagnostic imaging.
+A study on people 60 years or older who had no symptoms of low back pain found that:

 4. Psychological factors, such as depression and anxiety, can make your pain worse.